Marx-wrld/tauri-app/README.md

 # Tauri + React + Typescript

 This template should help get you started developing with Tauri, React and Typescript in Vite.

-It's a simple todo list Tauri application that allows users to manage a list of tasks, including adding new tasks, marking tasks as completed, and removing tasks.
+The application is a simple todo list Tauri application that allows users to manage a list of tasks, including adding new tasks, marking tasks as completed, and removing tasks.
 The app utilizes local storage to persist tasks between sessions and features a clean and responsive user interface.

 ## Recommended IDE Setup